exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Sigma

 Sigma is the number of students.
 E.g. "I have 300 sigma" means I have 300 total students.
 "Graduate every 5 sigma" means to graduate every 5 students.
-Denoted as $\sigma $ in the game.
+Denoted as $\sigma$ in the game.

 ### Tau